Congress workers attack car transporting EVM after polling in Nagpur

-Nagpur, Nov 20 (PTI) Congress workers ransacked a car that was transporting an Electronic Voting Machine (EVM) to the strong room in Nagpur after polling concluded for the Maharashtra assembly elections on Wednesday evening, police said.
+Nagpur: Congress workers ransacked a car transporting an Electronic Voting Machine (EVM) to a strong room in Nagpur after polling concluded for the Maharashtra assembly elections, police said.

-The police, however, clarified the EVM in question, which escaped damage in the attack, was not used in polling and it was kept on standby.
+The police clarified that the EVM in question, which escaped damage in the attack, was not used in polling and it was kept on standby.

-The incident took place in the Killa area of the Central Nagpur constituency when polling officials were transporting the EVM from booth number 268 to the designated strong room in a car.
+The incident took place in the Killa area of Central Nagpur constituency on Wednesday when polling officials were transporting the EVM from booth number 268 to the designated strong room in a car.

 According to the police, the vehicle was intercepted by a group of individuals, who raised concerns that EVM protocols were being violated.
 Tensions escalated when Congress workers began pelting stones at the car.